 - Economical renovations

 Automation technologies are revolutionizing the FM industry by aiding in simplifying and streamlining work processes and reducing manual intervention in routine operations.
-Global Retailer’s case study showed that more than 30% of revenue spent on repair and maintenance were reduced by adopting automation technology.
+Global Retailer’s case study showed that more than 30% of revenue spent on repair and maintenance was reduced by adopting automation technology.

 - Enhanced visibility throughout the entire facility workflow

-- Insights through constant analysis of real-time and historical data such as costs, vendor performance and operational efficiency
+- Insights through constant analysis of real-time and historical data such as costs, vendor performance, and operational efficiency

 - Automatic escalations and alerting relevant stakeholders during emergencies

-As with every decision-making within the organization, FM teams need to take into consideration how innovation will affect the facility and processes on a social, economic and technical level.
+As with every decision-making within the organization, FM teams need to take into consideration how innovation will affect the facility and processes on a social, economic, and technical level.
 With careful thought, FMs will be able to capitalize on the technologies available in order to create a more efficient and productive environment where the team can flourish.